razonyang/hugo-theme-bootstrap/exampleSite/content/docs/advanced/scss-variables/index.md

 {{% code/scss-variables-disable-logo-animation %}}
 ```

-But the previous style which we don't need still present in CSS bundle, since we just overrided it by the custom SCSS.
+But the previous style which we don't need is still present in CSS bundle, since we just overrode it by the custom SCSS.

 ```css
 {{% code/scss-variables-disable-logo-animation-output %}}